ryanjyost/The-Daily-Gray/README.md

-# Media Bias Map
+# The Daily Gary
 A web application that offers a better way to consume political news and opinions.

+(Original name was "Media Bias Map")

 http://www.mediabiasmap.com/